Leuchtfeuer/mautic-deutschepost/README.md

 ## Installation and Basic Configuration
 The installation of the plugin requires, in addition to a Mautic account, a customer account for the Print Mailing administration website of Deutsche Post - more information can be found on the website [Print Mailing by Deutschen Post AG](https://www.deutschepost.de/de/t/printmailing.html).

+### Updating from Rel.
+4.x to Rel.
+5.x
+We had a change in namings between 4.x and 5.x.
+This breaks the configuration.
+To fix that, you need to edit the local.php file:
+* Remove the `printmailing_` entries at the end of the file
+* Rename all `triggerdialog_` entries to `printmailing_`

 ### Requirements
 *   Mautic Version 3.x // 4.x